siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 - Its signed through-hole flux class appears externally as the scalar $q$.
 - Force is momentum transfer through the common field.
 - Coulomb interaction is the compact-limit cross energy of two closures.
-- Lorentz interaction is the compact moving-frame form of that same stress transfer.
+- Lorentz interaction is the compact moving-aperture transport form of that same stress transfer.

 So standard electrodynamics is not discarded.
 It is recovered as the compact mechanics of organized electromagnetic closures.